talhaturac/Potentiometer_Control_PWM_Duty_Register/README.md

 float32_t  d_value = 0;
 ```

 This function contains the necessary steps to initialize EPWM2.
 It configures GPIO pins, resets PWM2 peripheral, and sets up synchronization.
+!
+These operations are done using registers !
 ```
-void EPWM2_init()
+void PWM_Setup()
 ```

 This function is used to change the PWM duty ratio.
 It calculates the duty cycle of the PWM signal based on the ADC value and configures the PWM signal.